TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/26 - Ezekiel/Ezekiel 1/Ezekiel 1.5.md

 ---

-And out of the midst thereof came the likeness of four living creatures.
-And this was their appearance: they had the likeness of a man.
+Out of its midst came the likeness of four living creatures.
+This was their appearance: they had the likeness of a man.